dropbox/stone/doc/generator_ref.rst

 doc
     The documentation string for the route.

-request_data_type
+arg_data_type
-    A DataType object of a request.
+    A DataType object of the arg to the route.

-response_data_type
+arg_data_type
-    A DataType object of a response.
+    A DataType object of the result of the route.

 error_data_type
-    A DataType object of an error.
+    A DataType object of the error of the route.

 attrs
     A map from string keys to values that is a direct copy of the attrs